anushamishra74/Instagram-User-Analytics/README.md

 # How to do this Project?
 Create a Database: Start by running the provided commands to create the necessary database for the project.
-Perform Analysis: Utilize SQL to perform the analysis
+Perform Analysis: Utilize SQL to perform the analysis.